jakebobu/world-bank/README.md

 ![Elbow Plot](https://github.com/jakebobu/world-bank/blob/master/elbow_plot_25_clusters.png)

 As can be seen in the above plot there is not a distinct elbow and the silhouette scores in [silhouette_scores_by_number_of_clusers](https://github.com/jakebobu/world-bank/blob/master/silhouette_scores_by_number_of_clusers) there is not a distinct place that the clustering of M1 is calling out as a 'correct' number of clusters.
-I chose 19 as it had enough clusters to provide context for its members while being small enough to not just be the break down we see represented on a regular basis (four clusters, the peak of the silhouette scores is mostly just divisions of wealth and size that are already pretty apparent)
+I chose 19 as it had enough clusters to provide context for its members while there are enough group to not just be the break down we see represented on a regular basis (four clusters, the peak of the silhouette scores is mostly just divisions of wealth and size that are already pretty apparent).

 |Models Compared|Fowlkes Mallows|Normed Mutual l Info|
 | ------------- |:-------------:| ---------------:|